 Our own 2018 study of hundreds of UK and USA businesses showed that over 40% of UK businesses are not planning to develop a digital transformation strategy for 2019, or for at least the next 2 years.
 Of the ones that do have such a strategy, most are focused on customer-neutral technologies such as financial reporting and administration.
 By contrast, USA companies are investing heavily in digital technologies that improve customer experience, help to predict future demand with ‘Big Data’, and recruit scarce talent into their organisation.

-In short, we have a lot of catching up to do and fast.
+In short, we have much catching up to do and fast.

 Given that 70-80% of change programs fail to meet expected results, there is a real danger that the compound impact of any sequential transformation of this magnitude will sound the death knell for many otherwise healthy UK companies.

-Therefore, to cope with future challenges, Digital Transformation should be taken seriously and will need expertise in planning and execution.
+Therefore, Digital Transformation should be taken seriously and will require expertise in planning and execution to cope with future challenges.